 Definition of Antistrophe

-Antistrophe is a derivative of a Greek word that means “turning back”.
-It is defined as a rhetorical device that involves the repetition of the same words at the end of consecutive phrases, clauses, sentences and paragraphs.
-Like in the following excerpt, the phrase “but it is not this day” comes repeatedly at the end,
+Antistrophe is a derivative of a Greek word that means “turning back.”
+It is a rhetorical device that involves the repetition of the same words at the end of consecutive phrases, clauses, sentences, and paragraphs.
+Like in the following excerpt, the phrase “but it is not this day” comes repeatedly at the end:

-“A day may come when the courage of men fails, when we forsake our friends and break the bonds of fellowship.
+“A day may come when the courage of men fails, when we forsake our friends and break all bonds of fellowship.
 But it is not this day.
 An hour of wolves and shattered shields, when the age of men comes crashing down!
 But it is not this day!
 This day we fight! “

 Similarity with Epistrophe

-Antistrophe is similar to epistrophe, which also involves the repetition of words at the end of successive clauses or sentences.
-However, it is opposite to anaphora, which is repetition of words at the beginning of sentences or clauses.
+Antistrophe is similar to epistrophe, which also involves the repetition of words at the ends of successive clauses or sentences.
+However, it is opposite to anaphora, which is a repetition of words at the beginning of sentences or clauses.

 “When I was a child, I spake as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things…”

-This excerpt is one of the examples of antistrophe found in the Bible.
-The phrase “as a child” is repeated several times at the end of the sentences.
+This excerpt is one of the examples of antistrophe found in the Holy Bible.
+The phrase “as a child” is repeated several times at the ends of phrases.
 This creates rhythm in the literary piece.

-The repeated use of “I’ll be there” lays an emphasis and draws the attention of the readers to the phrase.
+The repeated use of “I’ll be there” lays emphasis and draws the attention of readers to the phrase.

 Shakespeare has used this device frequently in his works, which can be noticed clearly here as well.